Celebrating 29 Years

 All program are free — removing a barrier to access.

-75% of our girls and over 50% of mentors are from backgrounds underrepresented in STEM.
+More than 83% of participants and over 60% of mentors are from backgrounds underrepresented in STEM.

 Over the last thirteen years, >90% of our high school juniors and seniors have gone on to college (up 20% over the national average) and of those girls, >55% of them choose to major in STEM.